dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 The dimensionless quantity determining the type of loan is 𝛽 ≡ 𝑛𝜏𝑟.

 a.
 Estimate the payment (the amount per term) in the easy case 𝛽 = 0, in terms of 𝑃, 𝑛, and 𝜏.
-(The term 𝑛𝜏 and the repayment interval 𝜏 don't vary that much—𝜏 is usually 1 month and 𝑛𝜏 is somewhere between 3 to 30 years—so 𝛽 ≪ 1 is usually reached by lowering the interest rate 𝑟.) b.
+(The term 𝑛𝜏 and the repayment interval 𝜏 don't vary that much — 𝜏 is usually 1 month and 𝑛𝜏 is somewhere between 3 to 30 years — so 𝛽 ≪ 1 is usually reached by lowering the interest rate 𝑟.) b.
 Estimate the payment in the slightly harder case where 𝛽 ≪ 1 (which includes the 𝛽 = 0 case).
 In this regime, the loan is called an installment loan.

 c.
 Estimate the payment in the easy case 𝛽 ≫ 1.
 In this regime, the loan is called an annuity.
 (This regime is usually reached by increasing 𝑛.)
 Problem 8.29